ddzhioeva/data_science_projects/README.md

   <tr>
     <td><a href="https://github.com/ddzhioeva/data_science_projects/blob/main/Customer%20Age%20Determination/Customer%20Age%20Determination.ipynb">Customer Age Determination</a></td>
     <td>Retail</td>
     <td>The goal of this project is to develop a robust machine-learning model that can accurately predict the age of individuals based on their photos.
 The dataset contains a collection of photos, each associated with the age of the person depicted in the image.
-We will utilize various tools and libraries, such as Pandas for data manipulation, Keras for deep learning, Matplotlib and Seaborn for data visualization, and Computer Vision techniques for image analysis.</td>
+I will utilize various tools and libraries, such as Pandas for data manipulation, Keras for deep learning, Matplotlib and Seaborn for data visualization, and Computer Vision techniques for image analysis.</td>
     <td>Pandas, Keras, Matplotlib, Seaborn, Computer Vision, Machine Learning</td>
   </tr>
   <tr>